 - 3.1 A letter was sent to the five existing city centre consent holders on the 23rd August 2022, to enter in to an early dialogue with those most affected by the proposals.
-Consent holders were given until the 7th October 2022 to respond in writing. - 3.2 The five consent holders were also offered the opportunity for a face-to-face meeting to discuss the proposal(s), The holders of three consents took up this offer and discussions have taken place. - 3.3 The initial concerns of these traders were around any potential increase in fees, particularly during the current financial climate, and the safety / security of their businesses and livelihoods.
-Their concerns have been noted and will be dealt with and responded to as part of the formal consultation and in the December report to approve fees, regulations, and processes etc. - 3.4 If members agree to move the proposals forward and approve the publication of a notice stating our intentions to change the street trading resolutions the we will commence a wider consultation process with all current street trading consent holders and others. - 3.5 Consultation letters will also be sent to the Chief Constable, Chief Fire Officer, Head of Transport and Highways, Head of Planning, Head of Markets and City Centre Management and any other relevant bodies/individuals.
+Consent holders were given until the 7th October 2022 to respond in writing. - 3.2 The five consent holders were also offered the opportunity for a face-toface meeting to discuss the proposal(s), The holders of three consents took up this offer and discussions have taken place. - 3.3 The initial concerns of these traders were around any potential increase in fees, particularly during the current financial climate, and the safety / security of their businesses and livelihoods.
+Their concerns were noted and were dealt with and responded to as part of the informal consultation process carried out above. - 3.4 Following agreement by Members to move the proposals forward and approve the publication of a notice stating the Council's intentions to change the street trading resolutions, a wider public consultation process commenced with all current street trading consent holders and others.

-3.6 The consultation period with current consent holders will begin on the Monday 30th November 2022 and formal notice being sent to the Police etc. and published in the Sheffield Star during the week commencing 30th November 2022.
-The closing date for comments will be Friday 6th January 2023.
+- 3.5 Consultation letters were sent to the Chief Constable, Chief Fire Officer, Head of Transport and Highways, Head of Planning, Head of Markets and City Centre Management and any other relevant bodies/individuals. - 3.6 The consultation period with current consent holders began on the Monday 30th November 2022 and formal notice was sent to the Police etc. and published in the Sheffield Star during the week commencing 30th November 2022.
+The closing date for comments was Friday 6th January 2023. - 3.7 No representations were received in response to the formal consultation that was undertaken as set out in 3.6 above.